rapidsai/legate-boost/contributing.md

 ci/run_pytests_gpu.sh
 ```

+## Add new tests

+Test cases should go in `legateboost/test`.

+Utility code re-used by multiple tests should be added in `legateboost/testing`.

 ## Change default CUDA architectures

 By default, builds here default to `CMAKE_CUDA_ARCHITECTURES=native` (whatever GPU exists on the system where the build is running).